 Wedding Planner Contracts: Event Planning Agreement

-You know that creating the perfect event is all in the details, such as the venue, the decor, the catering.
+You know that creating the perfect event is all in the details, such as the venue, the decor, and the catering.
 When it all comes together and works the way it should, it’s a great experience for all parties.
 With that said, a smart wedding planner knows that planning ahead and communicating clearly will prevent issues every time.

 This Event Planning Agreement is a contract template that clearly defines expectations, terms, and conditions related to the execution of an event.

 - List of services being provided on behalf of the event

 - How, when, and what method payment to render payment

 - Cancellation terms for both parties, and